Protein Pumpkin Oatmeal

 - In saucepan over high heat, combine the almond milk, water, banana slices, pumpkin puree, pumpkin pie spice, salt and cinnamon.
 Bring to a boil.

 - Once boiling, add the oatmeal.
 Turn the heat down and cook until most of the liquid is absorbed (about 5-6 minutes).

-- Pour in egg whites and stir/whisk constantly.
+- Add vanilla and egg whites into the oats and stir/whisk constantly.
 Stirring will keep the egg whites from cooking so that they turn into a thick, fluffy consistency instead.
 This should take 1-2 minutes.

 - Once all the liquid is absorbed and the oatmeal is cooked through, place in a bowl and add your favorite toppings.
-I used almond butter and pumpkin spice pepitas, but feel free to use a variety of nuts, nut butter or sweeteners.
+I used almond butter, granola and pecans, but feel free to use a variety of nuts, nut butter or sweeteners.
 Enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.